Ben Handlogten: Post-playing career

 After his basketball career, Handlogten became owner of a real estate/construction company in Charlotte, North Carolina.
 Joining the school as an assistant coach in 2008, Handlogten became head boys' basketball coach at SouthLake Christian Academy of Huntersville, North Carolina.
 In 2011, Handlogten became an executive at a medical supply company.

+Personal

+His son, Micah, plays for the Florida Gators men's basketball team.